KEHSIHBA-IGAYT/compCoding/Arrays.md

                 left++;
             } else {
                 temp.add(arr[right]);
-                //HERE WE ADD OUT CODE TO INCREMENT THE COUNTER cnt = cnt + (mid - left + 1);
+                //HERE WE ADD OUR CODE TO INCREMENT THE COUNTER cnt = cnt + (mid - left + 1);
                 right++;
             }